 - Evidence (e.g. receipts) of how the funds have been spent will be submitted to CSB as soon as possible, but no later than six months following the grant (unless otherwise specified).

 - Any data purchased or created with CSB Research Grant funds will be made available to all Stern faculty and PhD students, subject to vendor restrictions.

 - Published papers or white papers will be shared with CSB for posting on our website.

 How to ApplyGrants will be awarded annually.
-The current application window is open and ends on January 29, 2021.
-To apply for the CSB Research Grant, please click here.
+The current application window is closed.

 The application form includes the following:

 - Project participants

 - Statement on how the project addresses CSB’s mission and thematic areas

 - A short budget narrative and budget justification, including any complementary sources of funds (e.g. STAR funds, NSF, or other sources)